New Colombo Plan Scholarship Information for Students

 - a dedicated Case Manager for the duration of their Scholarship Program who provides services including pre-departure briefings, advice on health and travel insurance, advice and assistance relating to accommodation, and payment of allowances.

 - Scholarships may be sponsored by Private Sector Organisations for the duration of the Scholar's Scholarship Program.
-This may include in-kind benefits provided direct to the Scholars, such as training opportunities.
+This may include in-kind benefits provided directly to the Scholars, such as training opportunities.

-Western Sydney University Go Global and Study Abroad will nominate up to ten eligible students who may be shortlisted by the Australian Government to apply for the 2018 New Colombo Plan Scholarship.
+Western Sydney University Go Global and Study Abroad will nominate up to 10 eligible short-listed students who may be further short-listed by the Australian Government to apply for the 2021 New Colombo Plan Scholarship.

 The Australian Government will select successful applicants from the nominated pool forwarded by Australian universities.
-If you are shortlisted you must be prepared to attend a face-to-face interview in Canberra in September/October 2017 (travel and accommodation costs will be covered to attend this interview).
+If you are shortlisted you must be prepared to attend an interview in September/October 2020.

 Nominated applicants will need to address a number of selection criteria including:

 Academic excellence at the tertiary level (25 per cent weighting)